Considering the actions and motivations of Florent Schmitt during the 1930s and World War II.

 “Florent Schmitt’s contributions to French music are huge — but up until recently, quite unknown to many people.
 But upon closer investigation, one can easily see how important he is by looking at the music of other composers and how he is reflected in their own output.

 So what is the sum of things?
 In my view, any true appraisal of Florent Schmitt’s role and activities during the 1930s and 1940s must take a balanced approach instead of starting from a predetermined point-of-view.
-If done so, the evidence reveals a person who was sometimes too quick with the throwaway remark, and an artist who during wartime made a number of poor judgments — even when there may have been no clearly good options from which to choose.
+If done so, the evidence reveals a person who had less of a “filter” than others and as a result was sometimes too quick with the throwaway remark — as well as an artist who during wartime made a number of poor judgments, even when there may have been no clearly good options from which to choose.

 A further point is that Florent Schmitt signed petitions during World War II in favor of a number of Jewish musicians when they found themselves under suspicion and in personal danger — including those for the soprano Madeleine Grey, composer Fernand Ochsey and pianist François Lang.
 All were friends of Schmitt and he wished to use whatever influence he had with the authorities to help their cause.
 It may be a small data point, but signing petitions in aid of Jewish musicians is significant nonetheless.